 The amount of the steel production residues, i.e. by-products and waste, reflect the amount of produced steel.
-In 2015, iron and steel production in Sweden generated just over two million tonnes of residual products.
+Iron and steel production in Sweden generate almost two million tonnes of residual products (2018).
 This total can roughly be divided into three groups:

-- 21 % is waste that is sent to landfill
+- 22 % is waste and sent to landfill